skulpt/skulpt/simpledata.rst

         yield a single value.

     expression
-        A combination of variables, operators, and values that represents a single result value.
+        A combination of operators and operands (variables and values) that represents a single result value.
+Expressions are evaluated to give that result.

     float
         A Python data type which stores *floating-point* numbers.